 Most patients feel well enough to return to work in one week, while exercise should be postponed for four weeks.

-To ensure a low stress breast lift, and an efficient recovery period, Dr. Gill suggests the following:
+To ensure a low-stress breast lift, and an efficient recovery period, Dr. Holmes suggests the following:

 – Take at least five to seven days off from work, allowing appropriate time to heal.